 What better position for a panoramic Sydney view, than on the water itself?
 You can hop on a ferry for $6 and get yourself plenty of good vantage points.
 Catch a ferry towards Darling Harbour or the Western suburbs to float right under the Sydney Harbour Bridge, or catch a ferry to the Northern Shore or the Eastern suburbs to shimmy right past the Opera House.
 Happy photos a plenty.
 Happy days!

 Catch the ferry from Circular Quay to Milson’s Point Wharf, and find yourself in the happy wonderland of Luna Park.
 Located right on the banks of the Sydney Harbour Northern Shore, the infamous Luna Park has quite a history attached to it.
 Here, you should hop on the Ferris Wheel, or at least an icecream pit-stop to take in the magnificent view.
 From Luna Park you can capture the bridge up close, with the Opera House peeking over the horizon in the background.

 You can’t get much more Sydney than walking over the Harbour Bridge itself.
 You can do the official bridge climb, if you’re willing, but you won’t be able to take a camera up there to photograph with, for safety reasons.
 So I recommend you tread the pedestrian path, and score yourself some incredible photo opportunities of the Opera House and city skyline along the way.
 It’s one part dizzying, two parts breathtaking.

 5. From the Shangri-La Hotel

 My personal favourite way to take in Sydney has got to be from the Blu Bar, on level 36 of the Shangri-La Hotel.
-What better a way to watch day slip into evening, than from here.
-Seating is assigned on a first come, first served basis, so arrive early to snag a window seat (or make friends with the lucky ones).
+What better way to watch day slip into evening!
+Seating is assigned on a first-come, first-served basis, so arrive early to snag a window seat (or make friends with the lucky ones).